Difference between const and readonly in typescript/angular

 Property ‘pop’ does not exist on type ‘readonly number[]‘.
 Property ‘push’ does not exist on type ‘readonly number[]‘.
 Cannot find the name ‘numbers’.
 Did you mean the instance member ‘this? numbers’?

-that means the readonly array can not be reassigned with push/pop/index methods
+This indicates that readonly arrays cannot be reassigned with push/pop/index methods.

-However, we can reassign the array with a new array of data as seen below
+However, we can reassign the array with a new array of data.

 this.numbers = [1, 2, 3];